 Acknowledgements

 We thank the Federal Statistical Office and the Swiss National Cohort for collecting and providing access to the data used in the present study.
 The views expressed in this article are those of the authors and do not necessarily reflect the views or positions of institutions or other associated parties.
+We also thank Renato Bäbler for pointing out a mistake in our analysis.

 Conflicts of interest